oracle-terraform-modules/terraform-oci-tdf-iam-policies/README.md

-# Oracle Cloud Infrastructure (OCI) Terraform IAM Policies Module
+# Oracle Cloud Infrastructure (OCI) IAM Policies Module for Terraform

 ## Introduction

-This module assist in provisioning OCI Policiesand adding statements to those policies.
+This module assist in provisioning OCI Policies and adding statements to those policies.

 ## Solution

-This module assist in provisioning OCI Policiesand adding statements to those policies.

 The module covers the following usecases:

 * Creating one or multiple policies and adding statements to those policies.

-### Prerequisites
+## Prerequisites
-This module does not create any dependencies or prerequisites (these must be created prior to using this module):
+This module does not create any dependencies or prerequisites.

-* Mandatory(needs to exist before creating the IAM resources)
+Create the following before using this module:
   * Required IAM construct to allow for the creation of resources

+## Getting Started

+A fully-functional example is provided in the `examples` directory.

+The following scenarios are covered in the examples:
+* Creating a collection of Policies, each Policy containing a list of statements.

+## Accessing the Solution
+This core service module is typically used at deployment, with no further access required.

-### Module inputs
+## Module inputs

-#### `providers`
+## Provider

-* This module supports custom provider.
-This is provided as when creating IAM resources you need to do this against the tenancy home region which might be different then the region used by the rest of your automation project.
+This module supports a custom provider.
+With a custom provider, IAM resources must be deployed in your home tenancy, which might be different from the region that will contain other deployments.

 You'll be managing those providers in the tf automation projects where you reference this module.